 Learn to Expect the Unexpected in Michigan

-If you’ve lived in the area for long, you understand West Michigan weather can cover all four seasons in one week.
+If you’ve lived in the area for long, you understand Grand Rapids weather can cover all four seasons in one week.
 Michigan winters in particular can be a little brutal and unpredictable with the lake effect snow.

 If you’re new to the area, it can be hard to know what to expect, how to stay warm, and if winter ever really ends.
 (It does!
 We promise!)